MinusGix/aliter/README.md

 ## License

-Obviously, since this is a rewrite of the KaTeX project, we inherit their license (MIT).
+Obviously, since this is a direct rewrite of the KaTeX project, we inherit their license (MIT).

 TODO: Can we license under APACHE and MIT?
 I feel like I remember something about APACHE being 'weaker' than MIT, and so it can just be applied on top?
-Is there actually any benefit to doing this?
+Is there actually any benefit to doing this beyond being a bit more consistent with the Rust ecosystem?